Charlie Blackwell-Thompson: SLS/Orion/Exploration Ground Systems

-In 2016 she was named Launch Director for SLS/Orion.
+In 2016 she was named the Launch Director for SLS/Orion.
 She is the first woman to serve as a NASA launch director.

-On launch day, Blackwell-Thompson oversaw a launch team of 91 controllers, making the final determination for "GO."
-The team included veteran controllers from space shuttle processing and launches along with many newer engineers.
+On launch day, Blackwell-Thompson oversees a launch team of 91 controllers, making the final determination for "go/no-go" (clear to proceed/not to proceed) for launch.
+The team includes veteran controllers from space shuttle processing and launches along with many newer engineers.
 She also leads a Support Launch Team about 60 people in a second firing room.
 She expects 30% of her team to be women engineers.